Digital tech, food security among key areas to get more R&D funding

 To complement this, two Centres of Innovation focusing on aquaculture and energy will be set up in Temasek Polytechnic and the Nanyang Technological University by June and April, respectively.

-“In science and technology, there’s always a lag so it’s important for us to do continuous stock-take,” said National Research Foundation’s (NRF) chief executive Low Teck Seng.
+“In science and technology, there’s always a lag so it’s important for us to do continuous stock-take,” said NRF chief executive Low Teck Seng.

 “Because our ambition is not only to build up science and tech knowledge, but to also use it to grow our economy and build solutions to address some of our national challenges.”